-It takes between three to five years for a city or community to be recognised by Unicef as a Child Friendly City or Community.
+It takes between three to five years for a city or community to be recognised by UNICEF UK as a Child Friendly City or Community.

 Swipe right on the image below to learn more.